 Knead the dough until it is shiny and less sticky.
 If the dough is too sticky add a little bit more flour.
 If the dough is too hard to add one more yolk or more milk.

 Put the dough in the lightly oiled bowl, cover it with a cling foil and leave to rise for one hour.

 Roll the dough to a 1-cm thickness and cut it with a glass or a round cookie cutter.
 Transfer the doughnuts to the baking sheet.
 Keep 3-4 cm distance between them as they will rise.
 Leave to rise for 30 minutes.
 They should get bigger.

 Heat Frytex or oil in a big pot or saucepan to 175°C. Use enough oil that doughnuts can float freely.
 If the oil temperature is too high, the doughnuts will burn outside but will be still raw inside, if the temperature is too low, they will absorb much oil.
 Fry doughnuts around 1-2 minutes on every side (or until golden brown).
 Don’t overcrowd the pan, as the oil temperature will drop down.
 Flip them using wooden skewers.

 Take them out of the oil and put it on a plate covered with paper towel to absorb extra oil.

 To put filling, simply use a pastry bag, insert a tip into the side of the doughnut and gently squeeze a bag.
 A special filling tip works best, but if you don’t have it, just use the normal one and try to be gentle.

-Simply mix the icing sugar with hot water until you get smooth mixture.
-If it is too runny just add more icing sugar, if too thick add more water.
+Just mix the icing sugar with hot water until you get a smooth mixture.
+If it is too runny just add more icing sugar if too thick add more water.

 Glaze the doughnuts with the icing.